Georg von Kanitz

-Count Georg Karl Elias Graf von Kanitz (6 September 1842 – 3 January 1922) was a member of the German Reichstag and military attaché to the Embassy of the German Empire in Tehran during World War I.
+Georg Karl Elias Graf von Kanitz (6 September 1842 – 3 January 1922) was a member of the German Reichstag and military attaché to the Embassy of the German Empire in Tehran during World War I.

 Early life

 Georg was born 6 September 1842.
 He was a son of Emil Carl Ferdinand Graf von Kanitz (1807–1877) and Charlotte von Sydow (1820–1868).
 His older brother, Hans Graf von Kanitz, a member of the Prussian House of Representatives, and his younger brother, Alexander Carl Richard Graf von Kanitz, who was a member of the Prussian House of Lords from 1911 to 1918.

 He studied law at the University of Berlin and the University of Heidelberg where he was a member of the Corps Saxo-Borussia.

 Career

 He was a Lieutenant in the 1st Guard Dragoons Regiment and then in the Zieten Hussars, taking part in the wars in 1866 and 1870 to 1871 before retiring from military service as a Major.
 He served as aide de camp to Gen. Prince Friedrich Karl of Prussia since 27 December 1866.
 From 22 April 1870 until Prince Friedrich Karl's death in 1885, von Kanitz was his court marshal.
 He then served as court marshal to his son, Prince Friedrich Leopold of Prussia.

 On 19 March 1886, he was appointed master of ceremonies, serving until 12 June 1889 when he was discharged.
 Count von Kanitz belonged to the royal court of German Emperor and King of Prussia Wilhelm II.
 He held the offices of Chamberlain and Vice-Chief of Ceremonies.
 From 1893 until his resignation on 14 March 1894, he was a German Conservative Party member of the German Reichstag for the Schlochau, Flatow, and Marienwerder districts.

 While serving as military attaché to the Embassy of the German Empire in Tehran during World War I, Count von Kanitz's duties included rallying pro-German units for the war in the Middle East.

 He was supposedly heading a force at the town of Kangavar in 1916, against Russian troops under general Nikolai Baratov.